Our Favourite Managed Funds

 - Managed funds are a popular way to balance investments in term deposits, ETFs and shares.
 Beyond KiwiSaver, there are dozens of top-performing options that take into account all risk profiles.
 Our profile discusses the fund and the minimum investment, but does not specifically mention fees or past returns.

 - Our list has been published to make potential investors aware of what’s out there and the tools to help make better investing decisions.
-While we’ve observed strong performances from many funds managed by Milford Funds, Kernel, Pie Funds, Harbour, Pathfinder, Booster.
+While we’ve observed strong performances from many funds managed by Kernel, Pie Funds, Milford Funds, Pathfinder, Booster.
 For super-low fee investing, we have also shortlisted two Foundation Series funds that invest in underlying Vanguard ETFs, offered by InvestNow.

 Disclaimer: The inclusion of any fund below is not an endorsement, and the exclusion of any fund does not imply it is inferior to those listed below.
 We publish this list to help raise awareness of what’s on offer and the tools available to know the market.
 Our research team continues to monitor fund performance - however, the best investors make time to educate themselves on market movements.
 Please invest the time.